Unsupervised Hyperspectral Image Super-Resolution via Self-Supervised Modality Decoupling

-For qualitative assessment, we provide detailed visual comparisons across all three synthetic datasets in Fig.~\ref{fig_cave} and Fig.~\ref{fig_ntire}.
+For qualitative assessment, we provide detailed visual comparisons across all three synthetic datasets in Fig.~\ref{fig_cave}, Fig.~\ref{fig_harvard}, and Fig.~\ref{fig_ntire}.
+Each figure presents a dual-view analysis: the top row displays the reconstructed spectral band images, while the bottom row shows the corresponding reconstruction error heatmaps.
+Two strategically selected regions of interest are magnified for detailed comparison.
 The visual results clearly demonstrate that MossFuse generates reconstructions that are visually indistinguishable from the ground truth, consistently achieving the lowest reconstruction error across all test cases.

-Additionally, more visual comparison results are provided in the Supplementary Materials, further demonstrating that our MossFuse establishes a new benchmark in hyperspectral and multispectral image fusion (HMIF) performance.

-\textbf{Real Dataset.} For real datasets such as NCALM and WorldView-2, due to the lack of GT HR-HSI references, we rely on visual assessments using pseudo-RGB images generated from the reconstructions.

-As illustrated in Fig.~\ref{fig_NCALM}, the synthetic pseudo-RGB representations generated from the reconstructed HSIs reveal that MossFuse achieves superior performance in both spatial detail preservation and spectral consistency compared to existing methods.
+To further assess the spectral fidelity of the reconstructed results, we conducted a detailed spectral signature analysis, as illustrated in Fig.~\ref{fig_spectral}.
+Specifically, we extract normalized spectral intensity curves from representative sample points and compare them across different methods.
+The results show that MossFuse achieves the closest alignment with the ground truth spectral signatures, exhibiting minimal distortion across wavelengths.
+This quantitative spectral analysis, combined with the visual results, provides compelling evidence of our method's effectiveness in preserving both spatial details and spectral accuracy, setting a new benchmark in fusion-based hyperspectral image super-resolution performance.

+\textbf{Real Dataset.} For real-world remote sensing datasets such as NCALM and WorldView-2, Table~\ref{table_real_compare} presents a comprehensive comparison between MossFuse and several state-of-the-art methods.
+Our approach achieves the best performance across all no‑reference metrics, clearly demonstrating its ability to deliver consistent, high‑quality results across diverse real‑world remote sensing scenarios.

+To further assess its effectiveness, we conducted qualitative visual evaluations using synthetic pseudo‑RGB images generated from the reconstructed HSIs.
+As shown in Fig.~\ref{fig_NCALM}, the results confirm that MossFuse excels in preserving spatial details and maintaining spectral consistency compared to competing methods.
+In particular, our method delivers sharper edges in architectural elements, better preserves fine textures in complex urban structures, and produces more natural color rendering while effectively suppressing spectral artifacts.

+Collectively, these quantitative and qualitative results highlight MossFuse's superior performance in real-world HSI-MSI fusion.
+By achieving an optimal balance of spatial detail enhancement and spectral fidelity without requiring ground-truth data, MossFuse proves to be a robust and reliable solution for practical remote sensing applications.